cmdowney88/XLSLM/README.md

  Experiment Set A) are reproducible on commit `2b89575`.
 We will consider this the official commit of the October 2021 pre-print.

+The results from the second version of the paper, to appear in the [theme track of the ACL 2022 main conference](https://www.2022.aclweb.org/callpapers), were produced on commit `820c40e`.

 ## Usage

 The top-level scripts for training and experimentation can be found in